-Eligible Equipment Heavy duty diesel trucks used to move goods (a majority of the time) for the past 2 years, with an original manufacturer's gross vehicle weight rating (GVWR) of 19,501 lbs or greater listed on the application and verified at pre-inspection.
+Heavy duty diesel trucks used to move goods (a majority of the time) for the past 2 years, with an original manufacturer's gross vehicle weight rating (GVWR) of 19,501 lbs or greater listed on the application and verified at pre-inspection.
 Trucks which are salvaged vehicles will be eligible if a minimum of 24 months of ownership and operation can be verified.

-Equipment owner must demonstrate: Fleet compliance with the Statewide Truck and Bus Rule.
-California operation: At least 75% operation within California for the past 2 years.
-Annual vehicle miles traveled (VMT) in California each year for the past 2 years: At least 20,000 miles for Class 8 trucks (33,001 lbs GVWR or greater).
-At least 10,000 miles for Class 6 trucks (19,501 - 26,000 lbs GVWR).
-California registration: Current registration and prior registration for the past 2 years.
-Eligible registration types include: California base-plated registration, OR California International Registration Plan (California IRP), OR Dual-plated registration (California based-plated/California IRP and Mexico only) for trucks carrying goods across the California-Mexico border, as they are required to be dual-plated.
+- Fleet compliance with the Statewide Truck and Bus Rule. - California operation: - o At least 75% operation within California for the past 2 years. - Annual vehicle miles traveled (VMT) in California each year for the past 2 years: - At least 20,000 miles for Class 8 trucks (33,001 lbs GVWR or greater). - At least 20,000 miles for Class 7 trucks (26,001 33,000 lbs GVWR).
+At least 10,000 miles for Class 6 trucks (19,501 26,000 lbs GVWR). - California registration: - Current registration and prior registration for the past 2 years.
+Eligible registration types include: - California base-plated registration, OR - California International Registration Plan (California IRP), OR - Dual-plated registration (California based-plated/California IRP and Mexico only) for trucks carrying goods across the California-Mexico border, as they are required to be dual-plated.

 Note: The past 2 years means the current year (1-12 months prior to application date) and prior year (13-24 months prior to application date).

-Ineligible Equipment Trucks subject to ARB's Public and Utility Fleet Rule.
-Trucks subject to ARB's Solid Waste Collection Vehicle Rule.
-Trucks subject to ARB's Diesel Cargo Handling Equipment Rule.
-Trucks not in compliance with the Statewide Truck and Bus Rule and the Drayage Truck Regulation including Dray-Off.
-Trucks registered outside the State of California, including dual-plated registration, except for trucks that carry goods across the California-Mexico border, as they are required to be dual-plated, as described above.
-Trucks which are a salvage vehicle (see Chapter I, Table I.4) for which a minimum of 24 months of ownership and operation cannot be verified.
-Trucks constructed from a glider kit, unless allowed by the local agency for an old, existing truck to be replaced.
-Glider kit trucks may not be repowered or utilized as a replacement truck.
-Repowered trucks when used as a replacement truck.
+- Trucks subject to ARB's Public and Utility Fleet Rule. - Trucks subject to ARB's Solid Waste Collection Vehicle Rule. - Trucks subject to ARB's Diesel Cargo Handling Equipment Rule. - Trucks not in compliance with the Statewide Truck and Bus Rule and the Drayage Truck Regulation including Dray-Off. - Trucks registered outside the State of California, including dual-plated registration, except for trucks that carry goods across the California-Mexico border, as they are required to be dual-plated, as described above. - Trucks which are a salvage vehicle (see Chapter I, Table I.4) for which a minimum of 24 months of ownership and operation cannot be verified. - Trucks constructed from a glider kit, unless allowed by the local agency for an old, existing truck to be replaced.
+Glider kit trucks may not be repowered or utilized as a replacement truck. - Repowered trucks when used as a replacement truck.